jinghuichen/SRA221-23Spring/index.md

 ## Attendence
 - There is not a traditional "attendance".
 We will have occational in-class quiz for checking attendance.
 The intent for this to assess your knowledge of the material and hold you accountable for attending.

-## Group Project
+## Final Project
 - Everyone in this class is expected to explore some special topics in information security beyond the content of this class (or extension of what is covered in class).
-- It is expected to be done by individual or group (max 2 people).
-The grading will consider the number of people involved.
+- It is expected to be done by individuals.
-- The topic of the group project can be:
+- The topic of the project can be:
    - A cool demo of applying information security in real world application.
-   - A nice introduction towards new emerging security topics (e.g., bitcoin/blockchain, decentralized computing, differential privacy, etc.)
+   - A nice introduction towards new emerging security topics (e.g., blockchain, decentralized computing, differential privacy, stenography, cloud encryption, zero-knowlodge proof etc.)
    - An interesting project demonstrates the importance of protecting information security.

 ## Late Submission Policy